Communities of Practice

 Community of Practice Expectations

-• COPs will be expected to share their learning, activities, and their reflections at the Thrive Symposium during the Fall 2025 semester.
+• COPs will be expected to share their learning, activities, and reflections at the Thrive Symposium during the fall 2025 semester.

-• Each COP will also provide some sort of deliverable that can be shared with a larger audience (either at WSU or an external venue).
+• Each COP will also provide a deliverable that can be shared with a larger audience (either at WSU or an external venue).
 For example, you could select one or more of the following options:

 • Provide instructional resource materials (instructional tools, teaching strategies, videos, annotated bibliographies, presentational materials, etc.) on the topic of their COP for the larger teaching community at WSU.